Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 Cons of term life insurance include:

-- They do not provide life-long protection - it will eventually expire without the individual purchasing additional term life insurance or converting their term policy into permanent life insurance.
+- They do not provide life-long protection - it will eventually expire without the individual purchasing additional term life insurance or converting term life insurance policies into permanent life insurance.

 - You cannot build up any cash value over time with a term life insurance policy, whereas with permanent life insurance, you can build up cash value